 The Niagara Falls State Park has to replace two 115-year old stone arch pedestrian bridges that lead to Goat Island.
 The original concrete arch bridges were closed in 2004 and temporary truss bridges were put in to provide safe passage.
 The temporary bridges restrict views of the rapids and are aesthetically unappealing, so it is time to focus the efforts on permanent replacement.

 Q: I heard that this happened before.
 Is that true?

 Yes.
-The U.S. Army Corps of Engineers diverted water away from the American Falls in 1969 for approximately five months to study the effects of erosion.
+In June 1969, the U.S. Army Corps of Engineers diverted water away from the American Falls for approximately five months to study the effects of erosion.

 Q: How are they going to "turn off" the water?